sadon/ksc/footprint.md

 ````
 ---

-1. use specific versions for guarantee to run it at the any time
+1. use specific versions for guarantee to run it at any time
 FROM ubuntu:22.04
 FROM apline:3.12.1
 golang-go:1.1.1